Skip to main content

 Flatbed Scanner (2400 DPI)Archival best1200-2400 DPIUse for higher-detail archival captures when the print and scanner justify it.
 Larger files, but more headroom for preservation and careful retouching.

-Google PhotoScanBest phone-basedAuto (multi-shot)Best option when a flatbed is not available.
+Google PhotoScanGood phone-basedAuto (multi-shot)A solid standalone alternative.
 Multi-shot capture helps reduce glare.
-May introduce alignment artifacts on damaged prints — check edges carefully.
+May introduce alignment artifacts on damaged prints, so check edges carefully, and remember to upload the results afterward.

 Phone CameraFallbackDepends on phoneFastest path, but most likely to introduce glare, shadows, perspective distortion, and empty background that AI cannot fully fix later.